Mesembryanthemum cordifolium: Cultivation

 Mesembryanthemum cordifolium can be planted as a fast-growing, not hardy, groundcover in flower boxes and around traffic lights.
 The plant needs a sunny spot and well drained soil.
 This plant is also ideal for covering walls, rockeries and areas bare of grass.
 Due to its quick growth, it is useful to prevent the growth of weeds in the field where it is planted.
 It can also survive without problems in a pot, where it is grown in hanging baskets so the long trailing branches can hang down with their leaves spaced out.
 Over-wintering should take place in a frost-free, sunny place at approximately 5 to 8 C. No serious insect or disease problems are known.
 In addition to the species and the hybrid 'Red Apple', one also encounters the variety A. x.
 'Mezoo', a mutant of 'Red Apple' whose variegated leaves have creamy white edges, and rarely on a white-flowering form.

 Propagation

 It easily reproduces from cuttings of the developed stems, roots, seeds of its capsular fruit, and even from its own buried leaves.
 Seeds must be sowed in summer and cuttings can be done in early spring in cooler climates.
 For cuttings, the plant can be divided and runners can be planted directly into the ground.
 The garden bed must be readied by digging over the soil.
 Compost and a slow-release fertilizer may be added to ensure healthy growth.
 With regard to risks, it is very resistant to drought, but with moist soil it grows rapidly.
-It is convenient that the farmland has good drainage.
+It prefers soil with good drainage.
 It cannot withstand frost, where it freezes below -5 C.